Jobs report fuels partisan fighting over White House economic agenda, infrastructure

 “It should be surging,” Rep. Kevin Brady (R-Tex.), the top Republican on the House Ways and Means Committee, said of the economic recovery on a call with reporters.
 Brady blamed Biden’s proposal for tax increases, and spending efforts including the $1.9 trillion stimulus that the GOP unanimously opposed, as the reason the recovery in his view has slowed.
 He added that Biden’s “policies are clearly holding America back economically.”

-The report showed economic progress as the nation rebounds from the coronavirus, with employers adding about 559,000 jobs in May as the vaccination campaign accelerates across the country.
-But the jobs report included some troubling signs as well, as roughly 8 million Americans remain out of work compared to before the pandemic.
+The report showed economic progress as the nation rebounds from the coronavirus and the vaccination campaign accelerates across the country, with employers adding about 559,000 jobs in May.
+But it included some troubling signs as well, as roughly 8 million Americans remain out of work compared to before the pandemic.
 Initial hopes that the U.S. economy would rapidly recover all the lost ground from the pandemic have now all but fizzled, putting new pressure on policymakers to take further action.

-The president is set to call Sen. Shelley Moore Capito (R-W.Va.) on Friday as they try to hammer out a bipartisan agreement on infrastructure spending, a deal that has so far eluded negotiators.
+The president spoke with Sen. Shelley Moore Capito (R-W.Va.) on Friday as they try to hammer out a bipartisan agreement on infrastructure spending, a deal that has so far eluded negotiators.
+A spokesperson for Capito said the two continued negotiating the package and agreed to speak again on Monday.

 “Now is the time to build on the foundation we’ve laid.
-While progress is undeniable, it is not assured,” Biden said.
+While progress is undeniable, it is not assured,” Biden said in his speech.
 “We have a chance to seize on the economic momentum from the first months of my administration.”

-Biden also said that it “makes sense” for enhanced unemployment benefits to expire in September, as they are set to under current law, following intense criticisms from the GOP and business groups that they are discouraging workers from rejoining the labor market.
+The president also said that it “makes sense” for enhanced unemployment benefits to expire in September, as they are set to under current law, following intense criticisms from the GOP and business groups that they are discouraging workers from rejoining the labor market.

+White House press secretary Jen Psaki also signaled a dramatic shift Friday in the administration’s posture on the unemployment benefits.
+She said Republican governors who have cut the benefits “have every right to,” and she evaded a question about whether the administration believes the benefits are contributing to a slower pace of job growth.

+Psaki’s message Friday was markedly different from comments she made after last month’s jobs report.

+“We are seeing little evidence that enhanced unemployment benefits are currently impacting or affecting Americans’ willingness to work,” she said in early May.

-Biden pointed to projections by the Organization of Economic Cooperation and Development that showed the U.S. economy would grow at 6.9 percent this year, which would be the fastest pace in about four decades.
+In his remarks, Biden pointed to projections by the Organization of Economic Cooperation and Development that showed the U.S. economy would grow at 6.9 percent this year, which would be the fastest pace in about four decades.
 The White House has pointed out that no other major country besides the U.S. is now projected to grow faster than expected before the pandemic, a fact the administration attributes to the $1.9 trillion relief plan approved by Democrats this spring.

 “No other major economy in the world is growing as fast as ours,” Biden said while in Delaware.
 “No other major economy is gaining jobs as quickly as ours.”